-In turning to family and friends for some help starting your business, at least you’ll be in good company: a staggering 87% of private financing for startup businesses comes from relatives and friends of the entrepreneur, says the Global Entrepreneurship Monitor, a research outfit at Babson College.
+In turning to family and friends for some help your business financing, at least you’ll be in good company: a staggering 87% of private business financing for startups comes from relatives and friends of the entrepreneur, says the Global Entrepreneurship Monitor, a research outfit at Babson College.

 But there are good reasons why some people call this form of business financing the “family, friends and fools” approach.

 Here are our seven tips for tapping into family and friends for the dough you need to startup your business – without getting yourself “un-invited” to Thanksgiving dinner:

 - Come up with a “kitchen-table pitch”

 - Make it a loan, not an investment

 - Consider lining up one person as a backstop instead

 - Do a gut check before going ahead

 The vast majority of family and friends who will contribute financially to your startup are motivated mainly by the desire to help you out – that’s it!
 Of course, another significant motivating factor could be that they see your small business as a decent investment.
 Either way, it’s crucial for you to understand their motivations, because it will appropriately color how you approach obtaining business financing from them.